CHAN CHIAO CHUN: I AM STILL WAITING FOR YOU

 Chiao’s works is a reflection of his personal vocabulary, relating to his history and background as well as the many possibilities and questions proposed by contemporary art and design.
 Working with a variety of mediums, he visualizes the human deficiency in drawings, paintings and sculptures, both deeply and lightly.
 This illustration is both a confrontation and combination his personal experiences and the contemporary Western culture.
 The method is a structured observation of an often humorous appearance, which connects the story of being human with contemporary motifs and materials.
 Chiao sees himself as a detective of time, in which his experiences have enabled him a relatively objective perspective to hold a mirror and reflect the awkward attempts to come to terms with the world and its everchanging possibilities.

 Chan Chiao Chun (1984, Taipei) is a visual artist and designer.
-His practice constructs fiercely around a cluster of his intuitions, and struggles between himself and the objectives around.
-Born in Taiwan, the artist then moved to Europe to study and graduate with a masters from the Design Academy of Eindhoven.
+His intuitive practice is based on the struggles between himself and his surrounding objects.
+Born in Taiwan, the artist moved to Europe to study and graduate with an MA from the Design Academy of Eindhoven.
 Over these years, he has developed a practice that allows him to explore interactions between human activity and its environments.
-Transformation plays a crucial role, from forms to functions in contemporary design context, as well as in the unlimited self-interpretations of his visual diary.
-He actively produces self-portrait drawing every day.
-Color pigments, photographs, ready-mades and raw materials are vividly applied in his daily imageries - yesterday replaced by today, present, and the future.
-It is an autobiography, the weaves a mysterious stream of changes over time, arbitrary yet unnecessary to place factual correlations from one to another.
-Chiao chooses to be an everyday creator, dealing with a state of uncertainty, rather than perceptions and consciousness.
+The transformation from form to function in the contemporary design context and the unlimited self-interpretations of his visual diary play an active role in his design process.
+He produces a self-portrait drawing every day.
+He avails of color pigmentations, photographs, and raw materials are applied in his daily imageries.
+These self-portraits act as an autobiography that weaves a stream of incremental changes together.
+Chiao chooses to be an everyday creator, dealing with a state of uncertainty rather than perceptions and consciousness.
 He builds up a framework that thrives itself, and the attributes of its prosperity are hardly definable.